-The BioSpectrometer kinetic outputs the results via the device display or via a printer which is available from Eppendorf.
-With the USB connection, you can transfer result data from the device to a USB stick, a printer or directly to a PC.
+The BioSpectrometer kinetic outputs the results via the device display or via a printer available from Eppendorf.
+With a USB port, you can transfer result data from the device to a USB stick, a printer or directly to a PC.
 If the device is connected to a network, the results can be printed on a network printer or sent by e-mail.
 The results cannot be saved to a network drive.